Groundhog Day 2016 Travel Blog

 Next, on to UCSB to see the new library and catalog my journals going back to 1979, which are part of the UCSB Special Research Collection.

-New entrance after an extensive renovation and new wing added.
+Above: the old entrance to the UCSB Library.
+Below: the new entrance after extensive renovation and a new wing added.

 KCBS FM, Central Coast Public Radio: "Librarian sees new UCSB Library as a 'game-changing' resource for students" http://kcbx.org/post/librarian-sees-new-ucsb-library-game-changing-resource-students